junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Preserving Work Requirements for Welfare Programs Act of 2013”.
+This Act may be cited as the “Preserving the Welfare Work Requirement and TANF Extension Act of 2013”.

 ## § 2.
 Prohibition on TANF waivers relating to compliance with the TANF work requirements